CoolCat467/StatusBot/README.md

  Restarts server pinger if guild `address` value is set.

- If 'force' is given as an additional argument and user is either the guild owner, StatusBot's owner, or a user in the `forcerefreshusers` list, then you can force the guild server pinger to restart.
+ If 'force' is given as an additional argument and user is either the guild owner, StatusBot's owner, or a user in the `force-refresh-users` list, then you can force the guild server pinger to restart.
 Otherwise it only restarts if it needs too.

-`setoption <name> <value>` - Set option <name> to <value> for the guild you are currently talking to StatusBot in.
+`set-option <name> <value>` - Set option <name> to <value> for the guild you are currently talking to StatusBot in.

-  If you are StatusBot's owner, you are the guild owner, or you are in the `setoptionusers` list, the following settings can be modified:
+  If you are StatusBot's owner, you are the guild owner, or you are in the `set-option-users` list, the following settings can be modified:

    `address` - Address of the java editon minecraft server StatusBot should monitor

    `channel` - Name of the discord channel StatusBot should post player leave-join messages in.

-   `forcerefreshusers` - List of user IDs able to preform a force refresh.
+   `force-refresh-users` - List of user IDs able to preform a force refresh.

-  If you are either StatusBot's owner or you are the guild owner, you modify the `setoptionusers` list.
+  If you are either StatusBot's owner or you are the guild owner, you modify the `set-option-users` list.

   All of the following options take 'clear', a user id, or a username (including discriminator), to add to list as an argument.

-   `setoptionusers` - List of user IDs able to modify `address` and `channel` values.
+   `set-option-users` - List of user IDs able to modify `address` and `channel` values.

-`getoption <name>` - Tell you the value of option <name>.
+`get-option <name>` - Tell you the value of option <name>.
 Anyone can retrieve any option.

-`getmyid` - Tell the user who sent the message what their unique discord id is.
+`my-id` - Tell the user who sent the message what their unique discord id is.

-`getjson` - Tell the user who sent the message the last json received from pinging the server.
+`json` - Tell the user who sent the message the last json received from pinging the server.

-`getonline` - Tell the user who sent the message the last received list of known online players.
+`online` - Tell the user who sent the message the last received list of known online players.

-`getping` - Tell the user who sent the message the latency of the connection to the server.
+`ping` - Tell the user who sent the message the latency of the connection to the server.

-`getfavicon` - Post a picture of the server's favicon in the channel the command message was posted in.
+`favicon` - Post a picture of the server's favicon in the channel the command message was posted in.

-`currentversion` - Tell the user the current version of StatusBot.
+`current-version` - Tell the user the current version of StatusBot.

-`onlineversion` - Tell the user the current online verison of StatusBot.
+`online-version` - Tell the user the current online verison of StatusBot.
 This value is controlled by `version.txt` in this repository.

 ### In a DM:
 `help` - Display all of StatusBot's valid DM commands.

-`setoption <name> <value>` - Set global dm option <name> to <value>
+`set-option <name> <value>` - Set global dm option <name> to <value>

  All of the following options take 'clear', a user id, or a username (including discriminator), to add to list as an argument.

-   `setoptionusers` - List of users who can modify the `updateusers` and `stopusers` lists.
+   `set-option-users` - List of users who can modify the `update-users` and `stop-users` lists.

   NOTE: This option can only be set by the bot owner.

-   The following two options can only be set by users in the `setoptionusers` list.
+   The following two options can only be set by users in the `set-option-users` list.

-   `updateusers` - List of users who can run the `update` dm command
+   `update-users` - List of users who can run the `update` dm command

-   `stopusers` - List of users who can run the `stop` dm command
+   `stop-users` - List of users who can run the `stop` dm command

-`getoption <name>` - Get global dm option <name>
+`get-option <name>` - Get global dm option <name>

- getoption in a dm is a bit different than it's counterpart in guild commands.
+ get-option in a dm is a bit different than it's counterpart in guild commands.
- This version of getoption will only tell the user the values of the given option if they are either the bot owner or in the `setoptionusers` list.
+ This version of getoption will only tell the user the values of the given option if they are either the bot owner or in the `set-option-users` list.

 `stop` - Stop the bot.
 If `looprun.sh` was used, this has the effect of restarting the bot.

-  NOTE: This command will only work if you are in the `stopusers` list in the global dms config file.
+  NOTE: This command will only work if you are in the `stop-users` list in the global dms config file.

 `update` - Attempt to update the bot to the newest version using this github repository.

-  NOTE: This command is nearly identically to the `stop` dm command, but uses the `updateusers` global dm config value instead.
+  NOTE: This command is nearly identically to the `stop` dm command, but uses the `update-users` global dm config value instead.

-`getmyid` - Tell the user who sent the message what their unique discord id is.
+`my-id` - Tell the user who sent the message what their unique discord id is.

-`currentversion` - Tell the user the current version of StatusBot.
+`current-version` - Tell the user the current version of StatusBot.

-`onlineversion` - Tell the user the current online verison of StatusBot.
+`online-version` - Tell the user the current online verison of StatusBot.
 This value is controlled by `version.txt` in this repository.